Anubh-debug/openai/README.md

 # openai
-This repository contains different apps made with openai
+This repository contains different apps related to openai